xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 * User can share/unshare their own versions in their profiles
 * User can delete their own versions in their profiles

-Shared versions are versions that users shared their own versions of documents in their profile.
-After user shares their own version for one document, all readers and other users can access this shared version of this document.
-If user doesn't share their own version of one document, all readers and other users cannot access your unshared version of one document.
+Shared versions are versions that users shared their own versions of documents so that all readers and other users can access their shared version of documents.
+If user doesn't share their own version of one document, all readers and other users(except himself) cannot access your unshared version of one document.
 One more thing, in model design, all versions of document state is unshared by default.

-For readers, reader only can access all document, their original version of document and their shared version of document.
-In addition, readers can read and edit versions of documents.
-However, readers cannot save versions of documents that they edit unless they register an account and login.
-Readers could do:
+For readers, reader can access all documents, original version of documents and shared version of document.
+In addition, readers also can read and edit versions of documents.
+However, readers cannot save versions of documents they edit unless they register an account and logged in.
+Things readers could do:
 * Readers can access all documents and all shared versions in database
 * Reader can edit any versions of documents they want to, but cannot save versions they edit

 ## Backend Design

-After discussing MarkUp architecture and whole flow-chart, now let's see how to implement those functionality of different user-type.
+After discussing MarkUp architecture and flow-chart, hope you can understand what I want to do.
+Now let's see how to implement those functionalities I mentioned above.

-I used sails.js as web framework in MarkUp backend.
-It is designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails.
-But in his project, I used android device to be my view part.
-Here, I will introduce models and controller, explain android part in front-end section.
+I chose sails.js as web framework, which is designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails.
+About sails.js, you could access its website to learn how to use sails.js.
+Compared with usual MVC pattern, MVC pattern doesn't include view in sails.js, therefore, android device/emulator play a role of view.
+In this section, I will explain models and controller respectively, explain android part in front-end section.

 #### Model Design

 According to explanation above,it is easy to know that, at least, there should have a model user and a model document in content management system because it is user to manipulate data(document).
 In addition, I also designed a version model.
-The reason I did this is to solve the problem that Multi-user could edit same document in the same time in another way.
-At the same time, I also implement version control functionality using different timestamp in the view of user.
 In order to describe model and their relationships clearly, I used E-R diagram to show attributes of models and relationship between different model.

 An ER model is composed of entity types and specifies relationships that can exist between instances of those entity types.
 ER model is an abstract data model that defines a data or information structure that can be implemented in a database, typically a relational database.
 Rectangle represents entity, isometric square represents relation between models.